Golf Tournament Planning: The Official Guide

 The awards banquet is a great chance to share your cause and achievements and offers an opportunity to increase the funds raised at your outing.
 Individual tickets or tables can be sold to those not golfing.
 This gives partners and non-golfers a chance to enjoy the fundraising event.

 Hosting live and silent auctions can dramatically increase the funds raised at your awards banquet.
-Selecting or procuring appealing auction items is key to your success.
+Selecting or procuring appealing auction items is critical to your success.
 Live auction items should be limited in number and should be high-value items.
 Silent auctions are great for smaller items you have received via in-kind donations.

 Step 10: Wrapping Up the Tournament